Apparent source width: Subjective room acoustics

 The apparent source width and other subjective sound properties in many concert halls have been rated by experts, including conductors and music critics.
-Together, apparent source width and listener envelopment are the most important contributors to the spaciousness impression of a concert hall which is the most important contributor to the quality ratings of concert halls.
+Together, apparent source width and listener envelopment are the most important contributors to the spaciousness impression of a concert hall, which is the most important contributor to the quality ratings of concert halls.

-In the field of subjective room acoustics the sound radiation characteristics are ignored and the apparent source width is explained by means of objective measures of room impulse responses, like the binaural quality index, the lateral energy fraction and the early sound strength.
+In the field of subjective room acoustics, the sound radiation characteristics are ignored and the apparent source width is explained by means of objective measures of room impulse responses, like the binaural quality index, the lateral energy fraction and the early sound strength.
 These tend to correlate with the subjective expert ratings.
-Accordingly, early, incoherent, lateral reflections together with a high loudness of low frequencies in the early reflections of the room reverberation increase the apparent source width and thus the overall spaciousness and quality of a concert hall.
-This knowledge is used in architectural acoustics to design a concert hall that exhibits the desired acoustical properties.
+Accordingly, early, incoherent, lateral reflections, together with a high loudness of low frequencies in the early reflections of the room reverberation, increase the apparent source width and thus the overall spaciousness and quality of a concert hall.
+This knowledge is used in architectural acoustics to design concert halls that exhibit the desired acoustical properties.

 Music production

-In audio mastering and sound recording and reproduction a major task of the audio engineers and record producers is to make musical instruments sound huge.
+In audio mastering and sound recording and reproduction, a major task of the audio engineers and record producers is to make musical instruments sound huge.
 The increase of apparent source width is as important as spectral balancing and dynamic range compression.

-This is can be achieved with established recording techniques, like A-B technique, Blumlein pair, M-S technique, ORTF stereo technique, or by experimenting with different types of microphones and microphone locations.
+This can be achieved with established recording techniques, like A-B technique, Blumlein pair, M-S technique, and the ORTF stereo technique, or by experimenting with different types of microphones and microphone locations.